 Hailing from Saint-Petersburg in Russia, Bop is a new breed of producer intent on re-writing the rulebook with an intoxicating ice-cold sound; embracing influences from deep house, dub techno and IDM through to minimalist dubstep and ambient drum & bass.
-Inspired by the likes of Photek and Paradox, he has swiftly carved out a sounds of his own.
-On heavy rotation on the Bop home stereo you’re as likely to hear dub techno as you are free jazz, trip hop and even hardcore punk.
+Inspired by the likes of Photek and Paradox, he has swiftly carved out a fiercely unique sound.

 Bop made his Med School debut with the stunningly beautiful “Song About My Dog” and glitch-ridden “Random Thoughts” which sold out rapidly and was subsequently re-pressed on vinyl.
-Bop and his dog Booyaka returned from intergalactic space again in summer 2009 with more super fresh subtleties in Bop’s debut album ‘Clear Your Mind’.
-Then in May 2010, the Bop ‘Remix Your Mind EP’ was released, featuring re-works by Blu Mar Ten, Lynx, Subwave, Thinnen (iambop.com remix competition winner) and Unquote.
+Bop and his dog, Booyaka, returned from intergalactic exploration summer in 2009 with more unique cuts in debut album ‘Clear Your Mind’.
+Then in May 2010, the Bop ‘Remix Your Mind EP’ was released, featuring re-works by Blu Mar Ten, Lynx, Subwave, Thinnen and Unquote.

-Since then, Bop has been lost in translation, experimenting with detail and structure in his compositions.
-Taking inspiration from fellow Saint Petersburg musicians such as Oak, Jalex, Dissident, Diagram, Korsun as well as James Blake, Consequence, Luke Vibert, Flying Lotus, he has been busy crafting his sophomore album, “The Amazing Adventures Of One Curious Pixel”, which was released in May to great reception.
+Following this success, Bop went under the radar, experimenting in the nether with his microfunk compositions.
+Taking inspiration from fellow Saint Petersburg musicians such as Oak, Jalex, Dissident, Diagram, Korsun as well as James Blake, Consequence, Luke Vibert, Flying Lotus, he crafted his sophomore album, “The Amazing Adventures Of One Curious Pixel”, which was released in May 2011 to thunderous reception.